Parenting as a Daughter: How Your Own Attachment Wounds Shape Your Nervous System as a Mother & How Brainspotting Can Help

 • Strengthening support systems

 It is important to normalize that motherhood is not solely a developmental stage for your child.
 It is also a developmental stage for you as a mother.
-If you’re a daughter carrying unresolved relational pain, mothering becomes both a trigger and an opportunity to respond differently, to regulate intentionally, and to create new attachment patterns.
+If you’re a daughter carrying unresolved relational pain, mothering becomes both a trigger and an opportunity to respond differently, to regulate intentionally, and to create new attachment patterns for yourself and for the generation you're raising.

 Healing in this context is layered.
 It involves acknowledging the daughter within the mother, not to center your needs over your child’s, but to prevent unprocessed pain from unconsciously shaping your relationship.
 Nervous system-informed therapy allows this work to happen gently, respectfully, and with depth.